vikasbhadoria69/Image-classification-segmentation-for-Industrial-purposes-using-Deep-learning/README.md

 ![alt text](https://github.com/vikasbhadoria69/Image-classification-segmentation-for-Industrial-purposes-using-Deep-learning/blob/main/Images/img13.png)

 * A defective image and its corresponding mask indicating the exact location of the defect

 ![alt text](https://github.com/vikasbhadoria69/Image-classification-segmentation-for-Industrial-purposes-using-Deep-learning/blob/main/Images/img15.png)

 * Two defective images of defect type 3 & 4 respectively, combined along with their respective masks

 ![alt text](https://github.com/vikasbhadoria69/Image-classification-segmentation-for-Industrial-purposes-using-Deep-learning/blob/main/Images/img14.jpg)

+***Problems in Phase 1: No Problems***

-### Phase 2: Using transfer learning to deploy Microsoft’s ResNet model to observe the
-power of CNN for image classification.
+### Phase 2: Using transfer learning to deploy Microsoft’s ResNet model to observe the power of CNN for image classification.
 Here the model will classify which images are normal & which are with defects.

 * **ResNet:** This is the model proposed by Microsoft which got 96.4% accuracy in the ImageNet 2016 competition.
 ResNet is used as a pre-trained model for several applications.